heroiclabs/nakama-docs/docs/index.md

 # Nakama server

-Distributed server for social and realtime games and apps.
+Nakama is a scalable server for social and realtime games and apps.

-Nakama is a suite of APIs that will make you a more productive developer.
-It is built by <a href="https://heroiclabs.com" target="\_blank">Heroic Labs</a> to handle the difficult but essential services that go into all social and realtime games and apps.
+With Nakama server you can add user authentication, social networking, storage, and realtime data exchange into your apps and games.
+It is developed by <a href="https://heroiclabs.com" target="\_blank">Heroic Labs</a> to handle the difficult but essential services that go into all social and realtime games and apps.

 The server is designed to run at massive scale.
 Nakama works as a <a href="https://heroiclabs.com/nakama-enterprise/" target="\_blank">distributed cluster</a> so when your game or app gets featured in the App Store then all you need do is launch a few more instances and you'll handle the extra load with ease.